TabbyML/tabby/README.md

 > **Warning**
 > Tabby is still in the alpha phrase

+Self-hosted AI coding assistant.
 An opensource / on-prem alternative to GitHub Copilot.

 ## Features